Skip to main content

 • Each tracked preview branch or pull request, including stack name and preview env branch

-• Whether the preview is still live, drifted, or already due for cleanup
+• Whether the preview is active, stale, failed, cleaning, or already cleaned up

 • Why DaoFlow is keeping the preview around and what event or action will remove it